AZORES – The Trip

 Museu Militar dos Acores

 inside the Forte de São Brás de Ponta Delgada.
 Not worth entering.
-Museum about 1961-75 war between Portugal and the three African countries for independence.
+Museum about the 1961-75 war between Portugal and the three African countries for independence.
 3€.
-Fort can be seen better from outside.
+Fort can be seen better from the outside.

 Igreja do Santo Cristo.

 The Cult of the Lord Holy Christ of the Miracles (Culto do Senhor Santo Cristo dos Milagres) is a religious veneration associated with an image of Jesus Christ, depicted in the events of the New Testament (Luke 23:1-25).
-The wooden image of Christ, by unknown artist, in a Renaissance-style representation of the Ecce Homo, represents the episode of Jesus of Nazareth’s life when the martyred religious figure was presented to the crowd following his whipping, and includes a crown of thorns, uncovered torso and bruised/beaten body.
+The wooden image of Christ, by an unknown artist, in a Renaissance-style representation of the Ecce Homo, represents the episode of Jesus of Nazareth’s life when the martyred religious figure was presented to the crowd following his whipping, and includes a crown of thorns, uncovered torso and bruised/beaten body.
 Narrated in the New Testament, the artist represented in grande artistic style the contrast between violence on the body and the serenity of the expression, emphasized by the gaze from the image.

 Normally, this statue and piece of art is on display in the Sanctuary of the Lord Holy Christ, in the Convent of Our Lady of Hope, but annually leads a procession through the streets of the city on the fifth Sunday after Easter, and terminating on the Thursday of Ascension.
 The celebrations attract thousands of Azoreans, Luso-descendants and peoples from the various islands of the archipelago to São Miguel.